 While the determined skeptic will reject the reasoning described here—and do it to his own great hurt, because he thinks he can defy the law of cause and effect—the one who is willing to take the Author of the Bible at face value will find an almost endless series of proofs that the Bible is not a book of men.
 However, this booklet is not written to, and cannot help, the closed-minded skeptic.
 But it certainly can help you, if you remain open to the powerful proofs that await examination.

-With the previous quote, we have begun to demonstrate the most powerful—and perhaps the single most convincing—proof of the authority of the Bible.
+The most powerful—and perhaps the single most convincing—proof of the authority of the Bible is the proof of fulfilled prophecy.
 It stands undeniable.

 Everyone wants to know what the future holds.
 In ever-increasing numbers, people are seeking psychics, “channelers,” tarot card and palm readers, fortunetellers, crystal ball gazers and every other medium to tell them what is going to happen.
 And they pay for this “service.”
 Yet, few go to the one infallible source, which foretells all the important events that will soon come upon the entire world.